sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 }
 ```

-- When no explicit `descending` option is provided, the default is `descending: false` (ascending order).
-Results are sorted by the key value first, then by document ID if multiple documents have the same key value.

 Let's now try to find all documents where the title starts with 'My'.
 This should return all the documents in the database, since all of them have titles starting with 'My'

 ```typescript